-Housed within the top-ranked Lynch School of Education and Human Development at Boston College, The Roche Center for Catholic Education forms Catholic school educators to become agents of change who work to create excellent Pre K-12 schools.
-Roche Center programs align to the following four strategic initiatives: leadership formation, the development of culturally and linguistically diverse schools, innovative professional education, and research.
-Each program aims to strengthen and transform Catholic schools and improve student outcomes.
+Housed within the top-ranked Lynch School of Education and Human Development at Boston College, the Roche Center for Catholic Education forms educators to become agents of change who work to create excellent and equitable PreK-12 Catholic schools.

-Catholic Leadership Cohort: Master's Degree in Educational Leadership & Policy
+M.Ed. in Educational Leadership & Policy

 Two-Way Immersion Network for Catholic Schools (TWIN-CS)

 The Two-Way Immersion Network for Catholic Schools (TWIN-CS) is a national initiative composed of 28 schools that share dual language research, ideas, techniques and resources with the goal of supporting students in becoming bilingual, bicultural and biliterate.
 TWIN-CS network support for members includes: a summer dual language academy, monthly webinars, professional learning communities led by national dual-language experts, collegial visits, and a resource site for member schools to access high-quality curriculum, instructional, and assessment materials.